yasufum/spp-container/README.md

 ### Build Docker Image

-Build a docker image in which DPDK is installed with Dockerfile.
+Build a docker image in which DPDK and SPP are installed with Dockerfile.
 For building image, just run `build/build.sh` to launch `docker build` with environment variables.

 ```sh